From First DUI to Death Penalty

 - Automatic seeding features the user never activated intentionally

 Internet crime cases depend almost entirely on digital evidence.
-However, digital evidence isn’t always what prosecutors claim.
-I work with forensic experts to analyze:
+However, digital evidence is not always what prosecutors claim.
+Rocky Brancato works with forensic experts to analyze:

 - Cloud Data: Google Drive, iCloud, OneDrive, Dropbox—syncing errors and shared access create doubt